barrystilesGh/printf/README.md

-alx printf project of two(Eric and Faurouk)
+alx printf project of two (Eric and Farouq)